TYPES OF BRICK CRACKS

 - Wide cracks: Wide cracks between bricks are usually a sign of widespread foundation shifting.
 Then should be evaluated and repaired right away.

 In many cases, brick cracks are actually mortar cracks.
 That is because the mortar between bricks is much weaker than the bricks themselves.
 The bricks may expand and contract just fine, but the mortar loses its grip along the way.
-Rest assured that we will pinpoint the cause of brick damage during your inspection and recommend the best course for repair.
+Rest assured that we will pinpoint the cause of the brick damage during your inspection and recommend the best course for repair.

 Brick cracks also come from foundation issues, improper installation, worn mortar that hasn’t been replaced, impact from debris, fire damage, water damage, and a myriad of other causes.
 So yes, brick cracks are normal, but that doesn’t mean they’re harmless.
 The best way to determine if your brick cracks need to be repaired is with a professional inspection from an experienced brick repair company like N&M Restoration.